-Pius Egbele: The MBA program here has a special focus.
-The technology that are created here or elsewhere somebody has to manage them.
-Our MBA program distinguishes itself from the traditional MBAs in the sense that as a science and technology university we bring some new perspective, some different perspective, a perspective that integrates science, engineering, technology, and business together to try to bring about innovative solutions.
+The MBA program here has a special focus.
+The technology that created here or elsewhere, somebody has to manage it.
+Our MBA program distinguishes itself from the traditional MBAs in the sense that as a science and technology university, we bring some new perspective, some different perspective.
+A perspective that integrates science, engineering, technology, and business together to try to bring about innovative solutions.

-Yi Chen: NJIT is the nation’s leading university in science and technology.
-As part of NJIT the School for Management can easily access the resources in technology such as experts, courses, and projects.
-In particular NJIT has research labs and centers in almost every technological area.
+NJIT is the nation’s leading university in science and technology.
+As part of NJIT, the School of Management can easily access the resources in technology, such as experts, courses, and projects.
+In particular, NJIT has research labs and centers in almost every technological area.

-Pius Egbele: And so when somebody enrolls in our program the person is not just taught basic business idea but we also teach you entrepreneurship.
-We teach you innovation and how to commercialize your ideas and how to work with people with technical background when trying to solve a problem as a team.
+And so, when somebody enrolls in our program, the person is not just taught basic business ideas, but we also teach you entrepreneurship.
+We teach you innovation and how to commercialize your ideas, and how to work with people with a technical background when trying to solve a problem as a team.

-James Cicon: I think the reason that a person has a science or technology background that they would seek an MBA – I did the same thing, I was an engineer for quite a while for about 20 years and then I started with my MBA when I returned to school.
-And the reason being is that science and technology are fine but you have to sell it.
+I think the reason that a person has a science or technology background, that they would seek an MBA … Well, I did the same thing, I was an engineer for quite a while, for about 20 years, and then I started with an MBA when I returned to school.
+The reason being is that science and technology are fine, but you have to sell it.

-Ellen Thomas: I do have an engineering technical background, I felt the value of obtaining an MBA was that understanding the business behind the technical decisions, the engineering design work we did was so important,
+I do have an engineering/technical background.
+I felt the value of obtaining an MBA was that, understanding the business behind the technical decisions that the engineering design work we did was so important.

 Many of the people who teach our MBA programs are not just people who have business background or business degrees.
 Some of them also come from science and technology background.
 So they understand science, they understand technology, they understand business.
 These are people who have practiced out there in the field, and they know the challenging aspects of running today’s business.
 It’s not just bringing in business ideas, but also how to integrate technology to bear on these business ideas or business problems.